• Skip to primary navigation

 US Customary - Convert to Metric

-• 2 russet potatoes - medium
+• 2 medium russet potatoes - or other potatoes like red or Yukon Gold

 • 4 tablespoons butter

-• ½ teaspoon Kosher salt
+• ยฝ teaspoon Kosher salt

-• ¼ teaspoon pepper
+• ยผ teaspoon pepper

-• ¼ teaspoon garlic powder
+• ยผ teaspoon garlic powder

-Instructions
+Step-by-Step Instructions

-• Preheat oven to 400° convection or 425° in a regular oven.
+• Preheat oven to 400ยฐ convection (425ยฐ in regular ovens).

 potatoes with cheese and seasoning

 • Melt 4 tablespoons butter in a 5 by 9 glass baking dish.
-Adjust size and amount of ingredients to fit your needs.
+Adjust the size and amount of ingredients to fit your needs.

 butter in a glass bowl in the microwave